ziap/wf-helper/readme.md

  - The form automatically starts at the center of your screen.
  - You can't resize the form but you can still move it.

-Use `Add(text, width)` to add a control with a defined width
+Use `Add(text, width)` to add a control with a defined width.

-You can add multiple controls on the same row, the form with automatically resize for you. `Break()` can be used to create a new row.
+You can add multiple controls on the same row, the form will resize for you. `Break()` can be used to create a new row.

 Use `margin` to change the spacing between the controls.
-Default value is 15.
+The default value is 15.

 ```cs
 public class Form1 : Helper.Form {